-1. All documents constituting or reflecting communications, regardless of the subject matter, between the Department and its employees or representatives, on the one hand, and either or both of ACICS (including its representatives, counsel, and employees) and/or Career Education Colleges and Universities ("CECU"), formerly known as the Association of Private Sector Colleges and Universities ("APSCU"), including its representatives, counsel, and employees.
+1. All documents constituting or reflecting communications, regardless of the subject matter, between the Department and its employees or representatives, on the one hand, and of ACICS (including its representatives, counsel, and employees).

 For purposes of this request, we ask that the Department include at least following individuals in custodians required to conduct a search: